elenderg/PAL-1000/instruções de compilação.md

 `/variable/global/no/call internal tag//tag/tag/00000000/no/1/no//~L4//`

-Note the "~L1" and "~L2" and similar literal names near the end of the tag globals above.
-Now jump to the "LITERALS:" Section and you'll see those very literals with their values, backways, ready for inclusion in our executable file:
+Note the "_~L1_" and "_~L2_" and similar literal names near the end of the tag globals above.
+Now jump to the "_LITERALS:_" Section and you'll see those very literals with their values, backways, ready for inclusion in our executable file:

 `LITERALS:`